helixml/llms-on-k8s/README.md

     insecure-skip-tls-verify: true
 ```

-(in practice, you'd want to configure the cluster to include the server's public IP address in the certificate)
+(in practice, you'd want to configure the cluster to include the server's public IP address in the certificate, or use a DNS name e.g. with multiple A records)

 For example:
 ```